mampfes/ha_epex_spot/README.md

 This component adds electricity prices from stock exchange [EPEX Spot](https://www.epexspot.com) to Home Assistant.
 [EPEX Spot](https://www.epexspot.com) does not provide free access to the data, so this component uses different ways to retrieve the data.

-You can chose between multiple sources:
+You can choose between multiple sources:

 1. Awattar